Why Market Crashes Can Be Golden Opportunities (S&P 500 Case Study)

 What dropped — the price or the value?

 The price.
-That’s why I said earlier:
+That’s why I said:

 Most people know the price of everything… but the value of nothing.